asalber/asalber.github.io/statistics/exercises/diagnostic_tests.md

 We have two different test $A$ and $B$ to diagnose a disease.
 Test $A$ have a sensitivity of 98% and a specificity of 80%, while test $B$ have a sensitivity of 75% and a specificity of 99%.

-1. What test is better to confirm the disease?
+1. Which test is better to confirm the disease?
-2. What test is better to rule out the disease?
+2. Which test is better to rule out the disease?
 3. Often a test is used to discard the presence of the disease in a large amount of people apparently healthy.
 This type of test is known as *screening test*.
-What test will work better as a screening test?
+Which test will work better as a screening test?
 What are the predictive values of this test if the prevalence of the disease is 0.01?
 And if the prevalence of de disease is 0.2?
 4. The positive predictive value of a screening test used to be not too high.
-How can combine tests $A$ and $B$ to have a higher confidence in the diagnosis of the disease?
-Calculate the post-test probability of having the disease with the combination of both tests if the outcome of both test is positive for a prevalence of 0.01.
+How can we combine the tests $A$ and $B$ to have a higher confidence in the diagnosis of the disease?
+Calculate the post-test probability of having the disease with the combination of both thest, if the outcome of both test is positive for a prevalence of 0.01.

 <div><button class="solution">Show solution</button></div>
 <div id="solution" style="display: none">